JetBrains/jpa-buddy-documentation/reporting-issues/reporting-issues.md

 ## Helpful Information

-To speed up the process of solving the problem that has arisen, we need to know:
+To speed up the process of solving the occurring problem, we need to know:

 1. Plugin version.
 File -> Settings -> Plugins.
 For example, in the picture below, the installed JPA Buddy version is 5.4-212